 Learn More: Find additional bus tour options around SF

-If your stop in SF is more limited, then you might want to look at the Half-Day Grand Tour of SF.
+If your stop in SF is more limited, then you might want to look at the SF City Tour.
 This tour only lasts 3.5 hours, which gives you plenty of time to do some exploring on your own either before or after.
 You will also have plenty of time to return to the ship before it leaves for the day.

-On this tour, you will see the Golden Gate Bridge, drive through Golden Gate Park, and get the chance to admire the golden dome on SF's City Hall.
+On this tour, you will see the Golden Gate Bridge, drive through the Painted Ladies of Alamo Square, and get the chance to admire the golden dome on SF's City Hall.
 Weather permitting, you will also stop at Twin Peaks for one of the best views of SF and the surrounding area.

 If you have visited SF before, then I recommend checking out this half-day tour of Muir Woods National Park.
 This beloved forest is home to dozens of large Coastal Redwood Trees, some of which are more than 1,000 years old and stand up to 260 feet tall.